bestie/objective-ruby-style-guide/README.md

 Always define collections across multiple lines, giving each element its own line.
 Elements must not share lines with their containing tokens `[{(`.

-* Always add a trailing comma to the last element *
+*Always add a trailing comma to the last element.*

 ```ruby
   # Objectively inferior